 I had been working in the bread factory with my sister and father when the announcement came.
 We had been hearing talk of it for months, a scientific solution for our starvation by a woman by the name of Gaskell.
 She was an elderly woman.
 I knew because they had been putting pictures up of her everywhere.
 She had been working on a way to create a new way for us to get food.

 I remember our manager standing on the stage in front of us, his lean frame, as all of ours were, and his thinning hair.
 He was far too young for that, but then again, age had different meanings for us back then, back when people had hair.
 He always addressed us with a forced cheer, trying his best not to add to the depression we all carried as a physical trait.

 I think his name was Alberto.
 He might have been Italian, but it was hard to tell.
-We all looked the same.
+We all looked the same with our starved bodies.
 Alberto always talked about the good things we accomplished, always found something to commend us for.
 He never talked about the waning amount of ingredients we had, or the death tolls.
 When we did not meet our bread quotas, he only ever mentioned it as a side note, even though we all knew how bad it was – the deaths it would cause.
 Alberto was funny.
 Everyone liked him.
 Well, everyone except my sister.

 My Dad was different.
 He remained hopeful, faithful, and strong for the three of us.
-He took it on as his mission to take care of us when Mom died, in every way he could, reading us scripture whenever we had time.
+He took it on as his mission to take care of us when Mom died, in every way he could, reading to us whenever we had time or strength.
 We were too tired to do anything else.
 He always looked to the bright side of things, and I admired him for it.